To leak, seep or discharge liquid or gas

 To cause to become dry or devoid of moisture

-To whiten or to make or become pale
+To make or become pale in complexion

 A channel or pipe carrying off surplus liquid, especially rainwater or liquid waste